Shivanilarokar/DSA-Questions-/README.md

 print(result)
 ```

-### API Documentation
+## API Documentation

 - **new_function(arg1: str, arg2: str) -> ReturnType**: A brief description of what `new_function` does.
 Replace `ReturnType` with the actual return type.

-### What's New

-- **New Functionality:** The new function `new_function` has been added.
-- Updated function signatures and examples reflecting the most recent changes.

-### Deprecated Functions/Classes
+## Deprecated Functions

-The following functions/classes have been removed and are considered deprecated:
+Please note that the following functions/classes have been removed in this version:

-- [List any deprecated functions/classes if applicable]
+- [DeprecatedFunctionName] - Description of what the function did (if applicable).

 Thank you for checking out *Your Project Name*!
 Happy coding!
 ```